ToshY/ffconv/docs/presets.md

     }
     ```

-    Please note that you should provide `--gpus` flag to the docker command for this to work, e.g. `--gpus all`.
+    Please note that you should provide `--gpus` flag to the docker/compose command for this to work, e.g. `--gpus all`.

 ## Filters